 Wat Phra Si Sanphet, April 2015.
 Planning a trip to northern Thailand?
 DO NOT miss the historic city of Ayutthaya, a breathtaking treasure trove of ruined palaces, glittering temples, towering statues, colossal Buddhas, rolling fields, emerald green rivers and lush, impossibly knotted trees.
 A mere eighty kilometers north of Bangkok, this former Siamese capital was once one of the wealthiest places on earth.
 Today you can bask in its former glory by renting a bicycle, grabbing a free map and exploring the place at your own leisure.
-Be warned though, it can be hard, hot work, with most people taking in just a fraction of the sites on offer!
+Be warned though that it can be hard, hot work, with most people taking in just a fraction of the sites on offer!
 This centrally located former temple was one of Ayutthaya’s holiest places, until the Burmese rolled into town in 1767 and smashed it to bits.
 Famous for its three bell-shaped structures with soaring spires, (the grey buildings in the background); you could easily spend an hour wandering around this expansive complex.

 Wat Phra Mahathat, April 2015.
-One of Ayutthaya’s most popular temples, visitors flock here to track down this famous sandstone Buddha head, beautifully embedded into the trunk of a chunky tree.
+One of Ayutthaya’s most popular temples, visitors flock here to track down the famous sandstone Buddha head beautifully embedded into the trunk of a chunky tree.
 Anyone wanting to get close to the head should crouch down low so that they are at head level, or even lower.
 To tower above it is seen as disrespectful, something the stern-looking park warden will be quick to reprimand you for.

 Reclining Buddha – Wat Lokayasutharam, April 2015.
-This fantastic Buddha, situated in a small ruined temple complex, lies some distance outside of the central zone and can be tricky to find.
-On arrival, I was delighted to see very few people, though the experience was dampened somewhat by a local vendor’s relentless efforts to flog me some grubby looking candles.
+This fantastic Buddha, situated in a small ruined temple complex, lies some distance outside the central zone and can be tricky to find.
+On arrival I was delighted to see very few people, though the experience was dampened somewhat by a local vendor’s relentless efforts to flog me some grubby looking candles.
 The east-facing Buddha, known locally as Phra Bhuddhasaiyart, is Ayutthaya’s largest reclining statue at thirty-seven meters long, eight meters high.